yoo2001818/avcs/DESIGN.md

 Basically, conflict resolution should follow [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation), since two different states should be merged into one by firing correct actions.

+### Conflict merge replication
+When conflict is merged between two nodes, its result should be propagated to other nodes.

+Since conflict handler must make two node's data same, for other clients, they can choose whatever path they want and they should end up in the same point, thus ignoring conflicted path.

 ## Action ID
 The application, or avcs, must provide a way to dispense unique IDs, and attach those IDs into every action.